Starter Guide to Requirements Management

 Customize Document Templates

 It is a well-known, good systems engineering practice to enforce a standard document structure, format, and contents called Data Item Description (DID) that suits the development process for each document type.
 This standardization helps project engineers in writing the documents and also reduces the risk of neglecting important content.
-You can create templates for each document type, that match your development process and standards, to be used throughout the project.
+You can create templates for each document type required by your development process and standards, to be used throughout the project.

 When you create a new document in ReqView, you can base it on a Document Template, which defines the initial document structure, format, and contents (like sections and paragraphs), as well as an initial set of custom attributes, custom template columns, and table views.
 Thus, using document templates is a great way to standardize ReqView documents.